John-Otago/PhD-Plus/README.md

 I truly believe that strategic thinking is essential to help people think, plan, and realise their goals and potential.
 Strategy is what gets you from here to where you want to be in the most efficient way.
 It's crucial when you make decisions and long-term plans.

-Anyway, at the end of the day, *a good night's sleep* may be the best strategy of all :)
+Anyway, at the end of the day, *a good night's sleep* is often the best strategy :)

 ### 7.3 Decision-Making & Problem-Solving